MStamirski/Spaceship-Titanic/README.md

 The project consists of several notebooks.

 In "DataAnalysis" I performed data visualisation, data cleaning and some data transformation.
 It allowed me to make some observations regarding correlation between independent variables and dependent variable.
 The features included numerical and categorical data of each of spaceship passengers.
-The target was boolean variable, meanning whether the passenger was transported to another dimension after a collision.
+The target was boolean variable, meaning whether the passenger was transported to another dimension after a collision.
 Target variable was well balanced, so accuracy metric was used in models valuation.

 In "FeaturesEngineering" I included functions preparing datasets for models and predictions.
 It contains in particular functions performing features extraction for three metods of categorical data encoding: one hot encoding (OHE), target encoding (TE) and leave one out encoding (LOOE).
 Functions from this notebook were imported to next ones.